-We are pleased to announce that the 10th annual Doctoral Student Forum for Music Education will be held in Padova, Italy.
-The forum takes place from Tuesday 9th (14.00) – Thursday 11th June (afternoon).
-It begins on the day prior to the main conference and participants will also be included in the main conference programme.
-In order to attain the DSF you have to register for the EAS conference.
+We are pleased to announce that the 11th annual Doctoral Student Forum for Music Education will be held in Belgrad, Serbia.
+The forum takes place from Tuesday, May 17th (14.00) until Thursday, May 19th 2022.
+It begins on the day prior to the main conference to have sufficient room for exchange and discussions.
+Participants will also be included in the main conference programme as the poster representing the dissertational project will be presented to the international audience on Thursday.
+In order to attend the DSF you have to register for the EAS conference.

 Aims of the Forum

-- to give doctoral students, at any stage of their studies, an opportunity to present, share, and discuss their work in a supportive environment
+- to give doctoral students, at any stage of their study, an opportunity to present, share, and discuss their work in a supportive environment with both fellow doctoral students and the experienced advisors to the forum

 - to give students opportunities to discuss methodological and theoretical issues related to research in music education